coolaj86/coolaj86.github.com/_posts/2010-10-15-how-i-setup-my-vpses.md

 ThrustVPS
 ====

-I recently bought a minimal installation of Ubunut 10.04 on ThrustVPS.
+I recently bought a minimal installation of Ubuntu 10.04 on ThrustVPS.

 It was a bit more minimal than I expected, but I think they've updated to be more reasonable since.
 I had a friend just purchase his own and his system was much more useable than mine.

-locale
+Update: Updated for 11.04 instructions

+Locale
 ===

     export LANGUAGE=en_US.UTF-8